The Powerful Role of Nutrition in Defending Against UV Damage

 - Wear UPF-rated clothing and wide-brimmed hats

-- Avoid tanning beds, which emit concentrated UVA radiation
+- Avoid tanning beds that emit UVA radiation

 Final Thoughts: A Holistic Approach to Sun Safety